 Communication is critical, and your priority should always be to listen.
 Give your staff time to speak to you and take what they say seriously.
 Your business will be stronger, and you’ll be able to manage them more effectively.
 Before they’re willing to speak openly, you may have to work to cultivate an office culture where people aren’t afraid to tell you what they think.

 It takes hard work, but if you want to have the best employees in your business, this is what it takes.
-Be the reason your staff stay and grow instead of looking for better opportunities elsewhere.
+Be the reason your staff stay and grow your business instead of looking for better opportunities elsewhere.